-We’re excited to welcome Michelle Blassou to the True Colors Fund, as our new Program Associate!
-Michelle comes to the True Colors Fund from a background in tech and research, recently relocating to New York City from Montreal where she studied Geography at McGill University.
+We’re excited to welcome Michelle Blassou to True Colors United, as our new Program Associate!
+Michelle comes to True Colors United from a background in tech and research, recently relocating to New York City from Montreal where she studied Geography at McGill University.
 Michelle will be working out of our NYC office, applying her tech know-how to our Training and Education programs.

 We can’t wait to see what Michelle does in her new role!
 We asked her a few questions to help you get to know her a little better…

-Tell us a bit about your life and work prior to joining the True Colors Fund.
+Tell us a bit about your life and work prior to joining True Colors United.
 Whatcha been up to?

 What sort of work will you be up to in your new position – and what are you most excited about?